Did You Know?

 •Washing your genitals with bleach after sex will stop HIV transmission? (link)

 No. You probably didn’t.
-Because you have been educated on some of the basic truths of HIV/AIDS.
+Because you have been educated on some of the basic truths of HIV and AIDS.
 And you already know that none of this is true.

 But here in internet-land we have access to information, and most of us aren’t living under the thumb of taboo, myth, and social rules that prohibit us from engaging in open dialogue about sexually transmitted disease.
 (Links above all reject these claims or contain interesting discussion about these misconceptions from various points of view.)

 As you can see, there is a huge disparity between fact and myth.
-Which is why using drama, storytelling, magic and puppetry to teach the truth about HIV & AIDS is a logical step.
+This is why using drama, storytelling, magic, and puppetry to teach the truth about HIV and AIDS is a logical step.
 The power of myth has undisputedly affected those who live in East Africa.
 There is an intrinsic cultural paradigm that slows down the distribution of facts when they are not presented in a way that can be understood.

-This is why Project: Hand Up! is so necessary and effective.
+This is why Project HAND UP is necessary and effective.